atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 .
 After a little hesitation, he told him, on his repeating his questions, all that had passed between him and his daugh, I ter; concealing only the unusual pride with which he thought Ihe had treated him, but lamenting his inability to touch her heart.
-Why surely— — the fehlible Selby — V surely stie cannot have refused !
+Why surely----the fehlible Selby --V surely stie cannot have refused !
 Such an offer, and such a man too!
 You have certainly mifunder^
 F 6 stoosh
 —
 9